Despite what some people in and outside Germany still claim and believe, they were not

 Believe it or not, Germany has more than 16,000 Döner shops, which might be some kind of record.

-Donner or shawarma or gyros in other countries was invented in it's modern form (thinly sliced, spit-roasted meat and veggies with sauce and spices in one or the other kind of bread) in Berlin by Turkish immigrants, and quickly conquered the German fast food landscape.
+Donner or shawarma or gyros in other countries was invented in its modern form (thinly sliced, spit-roasted meat and veggies with sauce and spices in one or the other kind of bread) in Berlin by Turkish immigrants, and quickly conquered the German fast food landscape.
 Today it keeps its dominating position, having a higher sales volume than all McDonald's

-in Germany (which takes second place), and Döner shops in even many villages.
+in Germany (which takes second place), and Döner shops even in many villages.
 Germans in other countries cite Döner as one of the things they miss the most note